parasharharsh16/Clean-vs-Overlapped-Speech-Music-Detection/README.md

-# Speech-Understanding-Minor-1
+# Speech-Understanding-Minor-Project

 ## Description
 This project is build intended to submit as Minor Project for Speech Understanding class at IIT, Jodhpur.

-##Project Setup and Uses Steps
+## Project Setup and Uses Steps
 ### Installation
 To install and run this project, follow these steps: